Things To Do in the North Shore Area

 Bayfront Blues Festival

 The Annual Blues Festival is one of the largest annual outdoor music festivals in the Midwest.
-It showcases nearly 30 national performances on two concert stages August 8-11, 2013.
+It showcases nearly 30 national performances on two concert stages in August at Bayfront Festival Park.
 Make your plans to stay with us and enjoy all the Blues Festival fun!

 Richard I. Bong World War II Heritage Center